-Parents/Guardians who wish to apply to the School under Special Provisions should contact the School as soon as possible.
-In addition, they should complete Form SC19, obtainable from the School or AQE, stating the precise reason why they believe the child is eligible for consideration under Special Provisions and attach it with appropriate documentary evidence to the Transfer Form.
+Parents/carers who wish to apply to the School under Special Provisions should complete Form SP20, obtainable from AQE or the School, stating the precise reason why they believe the child is eligible for consideration under Special Provisions and upload it with appropriate evidence with the Transfer Application by 16 March 2021.
+Using the information provided, the Board of Governors will determine whether Special Provisions applies.
+If it does, those children who the Board of Governors considers to be eligible will be included under Criterion 1.2 of the Admissions Criteria.